*Program extended through September 2021*

 - Income Requirements (One of):

-- Harris Health Gold Card
+- Harris Health Gold Card or regional equivalent

 For grant information, contact: